HSA Compound Growth Calculator

 Behavioral Strategy

-• The Ultimate "Shoebox": Assumes $0 in withdrawals for the entire 40-year period, requiring you to pay for all medical expenses out-of-pocket from other funds.
+• The Ultimate "Shoebox": Assumes $0 in withdrawals for the entire 40-year period, requiring you to pay medical expenses out-of-pocket from other funds.